ghostWDFR/GH-Animation-Pro---Blender-Add-On/README.md

 > ### [Documentation license](LICENSE)
 > You may redistribute this documentation `unmodified` with proper attribution to the original author.
+> Translations into other languages are allowed, as long as the content remains `unmodified` and proper attribution is preserved.
-> Modifications, translations, and derivative works are `not` allowed without explicit permission.
+> Other modifications and derivative works are `not` allowed without explicit permission.